 A company may choose to simply present its net sales in its income statement, rather than breaking out the gross sales and sales discounts separately.
 This is most common when the sales discount amount is so small that separate presentation does not yield any material additional information for readers.

 For example, ABC International issues a $10,000 invoice to a customer that offers a 2% discount if the customer pays the invoice within 10 days.
 The customer does so, sending in a payment of $9,800.
 ABC records the payment with this transaction:

 If this billing were the only invoice issued by ABC during the reporting period, and if the customer paid within the reporting period, then the revenue section of ABC's income statement would look like this:

 |Less: sales discounts||(200)|

 If the number of discounts taken by customers are few and the impact of these discounts on reported sales results are minimal, then the accounting treatment just noted is acceptable.
 However, what if many discounts are taken?
 You could have a situation where a company issues most of its invoices at the end of a month (a common scenario) and then customers take discounts in the following month, which reduces sales in a different period from the one in which the invoices were originally generated.
-This scenario does not pass the matching principle, where all revenues and expenses associated with a transaction should be recognized within the same period.
+This scenario does not pass standard set by the matching principle, where all revenues and expenses associated with a transaction should be recognized within the same period.

-If there is a risk that a large proportion of sales discounts will be recognized in a later period, then create a sales discounts allowance account, in which you record an estimate of what the sales discounts will actually be in a later period.
+If there is a risk that a large proportion of sales discounts will be recognized in a later period, create a sales discounts allowance account, in which you record an estimate of what the sales discounts will actually be in a later period.
 By doing so, you can immediately reduce sales by the amount of estimated discounts taken, thereby complying with the matching principle.